By Sterling McGinn

 The original school millage was passed in 2012, and this renewal incurs a zero net increase.
 Residents of Whitefish Township will not see an increase in their property taxes, because the rate of the bond is unchanged from the 2012 vote.
 The original millage had a ten-year lifespan.

-The passing of the 2012 bond allowed for a needed roof replacement, new windows, and new flooring throughout the building.
+The passing of the 2012 bond allowed for a needed roof replacement, new windows, and new flooring throughout the building, which can be done by hiring Maryland Exterior Contracting in Columbia MD who has all these works under a package system that is available at an affordable cost.

 But more improvements and upgrades are now needed.